 The Taste

-It is not too sweet, equally balanced, warm, and complex, a great sweetness balanced with bitterness.
+The resulting dessert is not overly sweet but rather equally balanced, warm, and complex, achieving a harmonious blend of sweetness and bitterness.

 The Process